 The stars in IC 4651 all formed around the same time out of the same cloud of gas.
 These sibling stars are only bound together very loosely by their attraction to one another and also by the gas between them.
 As the stars within the cluster interact with other clusters and clouds of gas in the galaxy around them, and as the gas between the stars is either used up to form new stars or blown away from the cluster, the cluster’s structure begins to change.
 Eventually, the remaining mass in the cluster becomes small enough that even the stars can escape.
 Recent observations of IC 4651 showed that the cluster contains a mass of 630 times the mass of the Sun and yet it is thought that it initially contained at least 8300 stars, with a total mass 5300 times that of the Sun.

 This pan video gives a close-up view of a rich array of colorful stars known as IC 4651.
 It was captured by the Wide Field Imager (WFI) camera, on the MPG/ESO 2.2-meter telescope at ESO’s La Silla Observatory in Chile.

-As this cluster is relatively old, a part of this lost mass will be due to the most massive stars in the cluster having already reached the ends of their lives and exploded as supernovae.
+As this cluster is relatively old, a part of this lost mass will be due to the most massive stars in the cluster have already reached the ends of their lives and exploded as supernovae.
 However, the majority of the stars that have been lost will not have died, but merely moved on.
 They will have been stripped from the cluster as it passed by a giant gas cloud or had a close encounter with a neighboring cluster, or even simply drifted away.

 A fraction of these lost stars may still be gravitationally bound to the cluster and surround it at a great distance.
 The remaining lost stars will have migrated away from the cluster to join others, or have settled elsewhere in the busy Milky Way.
 The Sun was probably once part of a cluster like IC 4651, until it and all its siblings were gradually separated and spread across the Milky Way.